1 Woodlands Road, #02-11, Singapore 677899

 • KP improves during summer but worsens in winter months

-The onset of KP is usually from the adolescent period.
+The onset of Keratosis Pilaris is usually from the adolescent period.

 What Does Keratosis Pilaris Look Like?